SUSTech-HPCLab/CS305-2024Spring-Assignment1/README.md

 <p align="center">
   <img src="https://github.com/SUSTech-HPCLab/CS305-2024Spring-Assignment1/blob/main/img/right_example.png" width="70%"/>
 </p>

+#### No additional section in the reply
+In some cases, there is no additional section in the reply, which means there is no IP address of the server should be queried next.
+But the autority section contains the NS type RR (a domain name).
+You should send a new query to resolve the IP address of the domain name in the autority section.
+When you get the IP address, you can do the next query.

+You can test `www.baidu.com`, `www.example.com`, `www.bilibili.com`, and any other domain name you like.

 **Note: You should start the local DNS server by running `python local_dns_server.py` in one terminal.
 Then use `dig` to test your local DNS server in another terminal.**